 This one comes from decades of research and it might be the most powerful long-term practice on this list.
 When you breathe at exactly 6 breaths per minute (5 seconds in, 5 seconds out), something remarkable happens: your heart rhythm, your breathing rhythm, and your blood pressure all sync up.

 Scientists call this "coherence."
-Think of it like tuning an instrument.
+An instrument in tune.
 When everything is in tune, your body runs more efficiently, your brain thinks more clearly, and your emotions become more stable.

-Research shows that if you practice this for just 5 minutes a day for 6 weeks, your stress resilience improves by 35%.
+Research shows that if you practice this for just 5 minutes a day for 6 weeks, your stress resilience improves.
 That means the same situations that used to overwhelm you start to feel manageable.

 How to do it: